 In October 2017 I joined an artist residency on board a traditionally rigged tall ship exploring the coast of Svalbard in the Arctic.
-Artist and scientist led, the expedition is an annual residency program called The Arctic Circle that brings together international artists, scientists, architects, and educators, enabling a unique interdisciplinary collaboration and exploration of the region, and to engage in central environmental issues of our time.
+The expedition is an annual residency program called The Arctic Circle that brings together international artists, scientists, and educators, enabling a unique interdisciplinary collaboration and exploration of the region, and to engage in central environmental issues of our time.